Areas of Expertise

 Democratization; autocratic elections and parties; migration; formal theory; causal inference

 Professor Miller's research covers several topics in comparative politics, formal and quantitative methodology, and political economy.
 His focus is on democratization and the causes and consequences of autocratic elections.

 Professor Miller's research focuses on three inter-connected areas: (1) autocratic politics, with an emphasis on elections, ruling parties, and policy-making, (2) democratization, with special attention to how coups, wars, and other events trigger democratization, as well as the role of international influences, and (3) democratic survival, with a focus on how political institutions and economic factors foster pro-democratic behavior and attitudes.

-Professor Miller's work has appeared in the American Journal of Political Science, Comparative Political Studies, Comparative Politics, Journal of Conflict Resolution, Journal of Theoretical Politics, British Journal of Political Science, and elsewhere.
+Professor Miller's work has appeared in the American Political Science Review, American Journal of Political Science, Comparative Political Studies, Journal of Conflict Resolution, Journal of Theoretical Politics, British Journal of Political Science, and elsewhere.